ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Goerli {#goerli}

 Goerli is a proof-of-stake testnet.
-Goerli will be maintained long term, and is recommended for stakers to test protocol upgrades and developers who want to interact with a large existing state.
+Goerli will be maintained long-term, and is recommended for stakers to test protocol upgrades and developers who want to interact with a large existing state.
 Before its testnet merge, Goerli was a proof-of-authority testnet.

 [Notable properties](https://blog.ethereum.org/2022/06/21/testnet-deprecation):